moxystudio/next-with-moxy/docusaurus/docs/recipes/contentful.md

 sidebar_label: Contentful
 ---

-This recipe aims to guide you through the implementation of Contetful in the project and also provides custom solutions for different use-cases.
+This recipe aims to guide you through the implementation of Contentful in the project and also provides custom solutions for different use-cases.

 ### What is a CMS?